mad-lab/transit/src/pytransit/doc/source/method_resampling.rst

 independently).
-This restriction has the effect of reducing the variance in the null distribution, because there is evidence that there is an insertion bias for the Himar1 transposon that causes some TA sites to have a preferentially higher propensity for insertion (and hence counts) than others (:ref:`Choudhery et al, 2021<Choudhery2021>`).
+This restriction has the effect of reducing the variance in the null distribution, because there is evidence that there is an insertion bias for the Himar1 transposon that causes some TA sites to have a higher propensity for insertions and hence higher insertion counts than others (:ref:`Choudhery et al, 2021<Choudhery2021>`).

 Testing on a wide range of TnSeq datasets suggests that S-R resampling is **more sensitive** than regular pooled resampling.
-Typically, S-R resampling finds 2-3 times as many significant conditionally essential genes, mostly including the ones found by pooled resampling.
+Typically, S-R resampling finds 2-3 times as many significant conditionally essential genes, mostly including the ones found by pooled resampling, but also capturing more borderline cases that were close to the previous significance cutoff.

+It is important to note that the previous pooled version of resampling that has been in Transit for many years is not wrong, just overly conservative.

 S-R resampling is incorporated in the v3.2.7 version of Transit.
 There is an option (i.e. checkbox) for it in the GUI interface